-When a civil servant is appointed after the start of the leave year, only a strictly proportionate part of his annual leave allowance should be regarded as accruing in respect of each completed week's service in that year.
-The proportionate allowance should be rounded up to the nearest half day.
+When a civil servant is appointed after the start of the leave year, only a strictly proportionate part of their annual leave allowance should be regarded as accruing in respect of each completed week's service in that year.
+The proportionate allowance will be rounded up to the nearest half hour.

 B) Employment ends during the leave year (resignation, retirement or death)

-The leave allowance due to a civil servant who resigns, retires or dies in service during the course of the leave year, is a strictly proportionate part of his annual leave allowance accruing in respect of each completed week's service in that year.
-The proportionate allowance should be rounded up to the nearest half day.
+The leave allowance due to a civil servant who resigns, retires or dies in service during the course of the leave year, is a strictly proportionate part of their annual leave allowance accruing in respect of each completed week's service in that year.
+The proportionate allowance will be rounded up to the nearest half hour.

 F11 – Periods of absence where leave does not accrue

 Contractual annual leave will not be accrued during absences from work for the following reasons:

 - absences on either unpaid special leave, unpaid sick leave, additional maternity leave, parental leave or additional adoption leave and

 - continuous absence on sick leave prior to premature retirement on the grounds of ill health